zaid2/DDE_Toolbox_paper2/Demos/demo_quasiperiodic/Readme.txt

-Run the file "demo_quasi" to run the demo.
+Execute the file "demo_quasi" to run the demo.